Odisha reaches 2.5 crore vaccination mark

 “Odisha marches ahead with another achievement in its fight against #COVID19 as 2.5 crore doses of #COVID19Vaccines have been administered successfully.
-We thank the people of Odisha for their active participation in the fight against Covid-19”, the Health and Family Welfare Department stated today in its official Twitter handle.
+We thank the people of Odisha for their active participation in the fight against Covid-19,” the Health and Family Welfare Department stated today On its official Twitter handle.

 Odisha marches ahead with another achievement in its fight against #COVID19 as 2.5 crore doses of #COVID19Vaccines have been administered suscessfully.